WestHealth/scipy_proceedings/papers/giancarlo_perrone/pyvis.rst

 Introduction
 ------------

-Successful Data Science pivots upon discovering meaningful relationships in data using intuitive visualizations.
-Visually representing these links helps to better understand the data and make data driven decisions.
-They are also intuitive and induce insight, offering a simple node-link structure, which can quickly expose patterns at a glance.
+Successful Data Science is about discovering meaningful relationships in data.
+Visually representing these relationships using a network graph helps to accelerate understanding and make data driven decisions.
 Many research areas take advantage of the insight that network analysis techniques can offer.
 Fields in social networking, cognitive studies, telecommunications, and biological systems all leverage the applications of network theory and computation.
-Representing these relationships using a network graph is a common approach, but generating an interactive and fluid graph visualization can be a challenge, especially with large datasets.
+Representing these relationships using a network graph is fundamental to all approaches, but generating an interactive and fluid graph visualization can be challenging, especially for large datasets.
 We introduce Pyvis, based upon the mature VisJS :cite:`visjs` JavaScript library which enables fluid and interactive visualizations of complex network graphs.
-Pyvis seeks to simplify the interactive process by implementing an existing JavaScript graphics library to abstract away the low-level front end components, keeping the construction of these network data structures limited to a Python scope.
+Pyvis seeks to simplify the interactive process by implementing an existing JavaScript graphics library to abstract away the low-level front end components, leaving the construction of these network data structures to Python.

-The structure of a Pyvis network data structure aligns with the patterns expected by a VisJS object.
+The Pyvis network data structure matches the JavaScript VisJS object.
 This makes it easy to interpret and implement the underlying data structures from the Python layer, since the actual front end component is generated by the JavaScript library.
-A resulting static HTML document demonstrates the visual representation of a defined network, enveloping interactive components such as dragging, zooming, hovering, and clicking in order to offer the most amount of context possible.
-Extremely dense and complex networks benefit from this approach since existing network visualization tools are often static in nature, limiting the amount of visual context offered during data exploration.
+A resulting static HTML document shows the network graph, with interactions such as dragging, zooming, hovering, and clicking.
+These interactions help visualize dense complex networks that are hard to explore using static graphics.

-Prior to being made open source, Pyvis has been used extensively in internal data discovery projects to quickly explore and recognize patterns.
-We began development to serve as the front end component for an internal Data Reduction Network project.
-While we maintained an efficient data structure to represent the trends of hundreds of survey responses, our need for the visual capture of additional metadata lacked a solution.
-Initial approaches lacked an interactive factor, limiting our analysis in scope.
-Pyvis made it easy to abstract our existing data structure to just nodes and edges with our desired attributes.
-The visualization was then handed off to the VisJS layer to interpret the resulting data structure to give us a nice and fluid visual where we could really see the level of detail in each node and edge in our network.
-In this paper, we describe Pyvis under the hood and demonstrate key examples of how to create the data structures which result in the desired visualizations.
+Before open-sourcing Pyvis, we used it successfully to understand relationships among hundreds of variables in a complex survey.
+Although we maintained an efficient data structure to represent the trends in the survey responses, we still needed a way to visualize and interact with additional metadata.
+Pyvis made it easy to abstract our existing data structure into nodes and edges with our desired metadata and then render the visualization with VisJS to easily identify the interrelationships.
+In this paper, we describe the design of Pyvis with examples showing the data structures which are rendered by VisJS.

 [In the next section, we discuss...
 Then we talk about layout...

 Pyvis Usage
 -----------

-Getting started with Pyvis is as simple as having an installation of the Python language and the Pyvis package.
-It is recommended to visit the project documentation website :cite:`pyvis` in order to see the full requirements and installation procedure.
-All of the following examples will utilize standard data structures that should be familiar to anyone with some amount of Python knowledge.
-Pyvis’ interaction with the popular NetworkX package :cite:`networkx` will be demonstrated as well, although its current state is somewhat limited.
-The basic Network class is used to hold information about the internal graph and front end properties.
-All networks must be instantiated as a Network class instance:
+Installing Pyvis is straight-forward with details at the project documentation website :cite:`pyvis`.
+All of the following examples will utilize familiar Python data structures with some connections to the popular and powerful NetworkX package :cite:`networkx`.
+The basic ``Network`` class is the container for graph and front end properties.
+All networks must be instantiated as a ``Network`` class instance:

 .. code-block:: python

    from pyvis.network import Network g = Network()

-Nodes can be added by providing an id and an optional label for visual aid.
-Note that node ids must be numerical or a string.
+Nodes can be added by providing an integer or string ``id`` and an optional label.

 .. code-block:: python